KhanRana/PP5-mildew-detection-in-cherry-leaves/README.md

 ## Main Data Analysis and Machine Learning Libraries

-Following main libraries were used in the project
+The following main libraries were used in the project
-- **numpy** It is a foundation to pandas and matploblib, both libraries have been built on it.
+- **numpy** It is a foundation for pandas and matploblib, both libraries have been built on it.
 It is used to convert the images into an array for analysis and ML training, calculating means and sd.
-- **pandas** It is used to manipulate dataset.
-For example we used pandas dataframe to save image prediction report.
+- **pandas** It is used to manipulate the dataset.
+For example, we used pandas dataframe to save an image prediction report.
-- **matplotlib** It is used to plot images shuch as agmented images and data images.
+- **matplotlib** It is used to plot images such as augmented images and data images.
-- **seaborn** It is used to plot image dataset, especially with multiple axis and more features.
-For example, we used it to plot image montage.
+- **seaborn** It is used to plot image datasets, especially with multiple axes and more features.
+For example, we used it to plot image montages.
-- **tensorflow** ML framework that is used to build, train and validate the model
+- **tensorflow** ML framework that is used to build, train, and validate the model
 - **streamlit** It is used to build the dashboard
 - **keras** It is used for image analysis such as augmentation and ML model training.